MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - Looking into multiple applications of the transforms
     - How to optimally apply them through training
 - For inception networks, we actually will need \[newLayers], \[newLayersAfters] = R2R(\[layers], \[layersAfter])
+    - I.e. we need arrays of layers, which are concatenated together

 TODO: clean this next bullet up into more concise ideas
 - Better understanding of the learning rate problem